ts-pro/vue-eternal-loading/docs/guide/loading-states.md

 # Loading states

-**vue-eternal-loading** component has 4 different states which can render different templates and have influence on component's behaviour:
+The **vue-eternal-loading** component has four different states that can render different templates and influence the behavior of the component:

-- **loading** - it's a default state when we try to load some new content.
-In this state `load` prop triggers automatically when it needed.
+- **loading**: This is the default state when we are trying to load new content.
+In this state, the `load` prop triggers automatically when needed.
 Default template: `<div class="loading">Loading...</div>`

-- **no-more** - this state means than we have no more content ( server replied with empty content or content less than full page ).
-In this state `load` is not calling anymore.
+- **no-more**: This state indicates that we have reached the end of the available content.
+It occurs when the server responds with empty content or content that is less than a full page.
+In this state, the `load` prop is not called anymore.
 Default template: `<div class="no-more">No more.</div>`

-- **no-results** - this state means that we have no content at all.
-Maybe we have tried to load something from a server, but we got 0 items in our first request, and in this case we may want to show 'No results message'.
-In this state `load` is not calling anymore.
+- **no-results**: This state means that we have no content at all.
+It can occur when we attempt to load content from the server, but the initial request returns zero items.
+In such cases, we may want to display a "No results" message.
+In this state, the `load` prop is not called anymore.
 Default template: `<div class="no-results">No results.</div>`

-- **error** - this state indicates that we got an error from the server or anywhere else.
-In this state `load` is not calling anymore.
+- **error** - This state indicates that we encountered an error from the server or any other source.
+In this state, the `load` prop is not called anymore.
 Default template: `<div class="error">Error.</div>`

-We can switch between states automatically, just using `loaded` callback inside `load` prop method, and we'll describe it below.
-Or we can set any state manually, and we will explain it in the further section.
+We can automatically switch between states by using the `loaded` callback within the `load` prop method, which will be described below.
+Alternatively, we can manually set any state, and we will explain this in a later section.

 ---

-In some cases we may not want to have state different from **loading**.
-For example, when we want to implement loading which shouldn't stop ever.
-It can be logs loading, realtime news loading or just trying to load something forever.
-To have this behaviour we have to call `loaded` callback without params:
+In some cases, we may not want to have a state other than **loading**.
+For example, when implementing a loading feature that should never stop, such as loading logs, real-time news, or continuously attempting to load something.
+To achieve this behavior, we can call the `loaded` callback without any parameters.

 ```js
 function load({ loaded }) {